Get E-Book

 server.listen(path);

 The server address is now a path string.
 The accepted object is still a net.Socket.
-The lower handle is a local pipe/socket endpoint instead of TCP.
+The lower handle is a local pipe or socket endpoint instead of TCP.
 Code that only needs stream reads and writes barely changes.
-Code that logs endpoint details must handle the different address shape.
+Code that logs endpoint details must handle the address shape.

-The fastest way to debug raw socket code is to log the transition that changed ownership.
+The fastest way to debug raw socket code is to log the transition where ownership changes.

-For a server, log bind result and accepted endpoint data:
+For a server, log the bind result and accepted endpoint data -

 server.on('listening', () => console.log(server.address()));